YinglingWang/Cloud-computing/README.md

 # Cloud-computing
-this is the homework 1 for course cloud computing
+this is homework 1 for course cloud computing